 Don’t expect miracles

 Otherwise you will be treated like any other third country national.
 In summary don’t expect miracles.
 Be strategic in your applications and think long-term.
 It may take a couple of stages to get where you want to be.
-Please see resource links below.
+Please see resource links below the contact form.

 If you need help with Brexodus job search tips – get in touch